How to remove wallpaper

 Before you start to remove your old wallpaper you’ll need to prepare the room first by taking out, or moving, any furniture and laying down a waterproof dustsheet.

-Try lifting a corner of the paper to see whether it comes off the wall easily.
-If not, use a sharp knife to score the paper, enabling water to soak through and penetrate the backing paper.
+Try lifting a corner of the paper to see whether the top layer comes off the wall easily.
+If not, use a sharp knife to score the paper carefully, enabling water to soak through and penetrate the backing paper.

 Next, add a little squirt of washing up liquid to some warm water and sponge the mixture across the scored paper, starting at the bottom and working your way up.